Maria Barbella: Trial

 Barbella was arrested and put in The New York Halls of Justice and House of Detention (otherwise known as "The Tombs") for 2.5 months.
 Her appointed attorneys were Amos Evans and Henry Sedgwick.
 The trial began on July 11.
 This case stirred up controversy because Italians felt that the verdict was unjust since there were no Italians in the jury.
 At the time of the trial, Barbella was unable to speak or understand English.
+On the morning of April 26, 1895, Barbella confronted Cataldo outside a saloon at 428 East Thirteenth Street, where he had been playing cards with three other Italians.
+When she asked "Are you going to marry me?" he replied "No; go away from here.
+I am going away."
+She drew a razor and slashed his throat; he staggered across the street and died at the corner of Thirteenth Street and Avenue A, five minutes after the attack.
+Her eight-year-old brother John was among those nearby at the time.
 She admitted everything: how she slit his throat and how he ran after her, but couldn't reach her and had dropped dead.
 The jury was shown to have felt sympathy for her case; however, according to Recorder Goff, "The verdict was in accordance with the facts, and no other verdict could, in view of the evidence, have been considered."
 The jury declared Barbella guilty and she was sent to Sing Sing prison where she was sentenced to death by electric chair on August 19, 1895.
 She was the second woman sentenced to be executed by electric chair (after serial killer Lizzie Halliday's commuted 1894 conviction).